 Are there ways to improve your chances?

 Some people believe that having newer bonds makes you luckier.
-While it’s true that recent bonds win more often, that’s simply because there are more of them in circulation.
+Although it’s true that recent bonds win more often, that’s simply because there are more of them in circulation.

 Sales surged after the top prize rose to £1m in 1994, and low interest rates have encouraged more people to put their money into premium bonds instead of other savings products.
 Two increases to the prize fund rate in 2022 may also have prompted more purchases.